 Swap your campervan or tent for a new challenge: navigating the UK’s canal network by narrowboat.
 Even novice skippers will (eventually) get the hang of steering under cast iron bridges, fathoming the lock system and manoeuvring through marinas, and once you do, you’ll have plenty of time to appreciate the willow trees, buzzards and swans around you.
 Canal folk are a friendly bunch so along the way you can expect to meet plenty of dog walkers, cyclists, kayakers and paddleboarders, before being rocked to sleep like a baby in a cradle.
 Book a short trip with Drifters Waterway Holidays.

 A pod of eight endangered orcas inhabit the waters around Scotland, so if you’ve always wanted to see them in the wild book a boat trip with Hebridean Whale Cruises.
-From May, the firm runs four-hour tours from Gairloch on the west coast of Scotland, looping around the Isle of Skye and Shiant Islands near the Outer Hebrides.
+From early June, the firm runs four-hour tours from Gairloch on the west coast of Scotland, looping around the Isle of Skye and Shiant Islands near the Outer Hebrides.
 While sightings aren’t guaranteed, if you miss them you’ll still go home with photos of dolphins, puffins, razorbills and guillemots, as well as grey and common seals and golden and white-tailed eagles.

 Fistral Beach in Newquay has an international reputation for its waves, but if you want to get to grips with a surfboard without the crowds then escape to Watergate Bay up the road instead.
 Family Surf Co specialises in surfing for families, with sea safety sessions on rip currents, wildlife and ocean skills.
-The new travel company has designed surfing and yoga weekends in March and May 2021 specifically for mums, with watersports to keep dads and kids occupied.
-The whole family then stay at Watergate Bay Hotel, which has views of the beach from the rooms and indoor pool.
+The new travel company has a three-night family surf break in October, which includes yoga for parents, two gourmet picnics for the whole family and accommodation at Bedruthan Hotel.